RaVeR76/The-Kicks-Fix/testing.md

 The joys of testing really comes to fruition when you are manually testing your website and trying it on all different sizes.
 I found minor issue after minor issue when I tried the smallest screen available but nothing that made me panic.
 I just applied a little CSS to adjust various sizes of titles or text.
 The biggest one was my dropdown menu submenus for kicks Brand, Style, Colour & Types within accessories.
 Again, I used the smallest screen approximately 320px x 568px for the iphone5 and added the CSS as mentioned above.
 I think it works well across ALL portrait modes now but it's hard to get it exactly perfect for ALL screens no matter how good you are.
 It's definitely a lot better than my first project when I hadn't even taken screen sizes into account building my website for HTML and CSS .... that was a shock to the system but a good learning point.

 #### **Verdict**
-After throughly going through my website with a fine tooth comb, I did find some issues with the responsiveness as logged above but overall, I think it looks well and works well on all devices.
+After throughily going through my website with a fine tooth comb, I did find some issues with the responsiveness as logged above but overall, I think it looks well and works well on all devices.

 ### Navigation & Search Functions